|

 tangy sort with big pieces of peel.
 He would even go so far as to say

-the stars.
-"We've got a couple of hours till our next destination."
+course among the stars.
+“We’ve got a couple of hours till

+our next destination.”
 He looked at Wyn.
-"Ready for a workout in the dojo?"
+“Ready for a workout

 "Sure," she said.
 "Meet you in there."

-training during their holiday, but she was worse than he expected.
-Her
+done any training during their holiday, but she was worse than he expected.

-reactions were slow and her co-ordination was all over the place.
-The
+Her reactions were slow and her co-ordination was all over the place.

-Doctor backtracked a little from the level he thought she was at, letting
+The Doctor backtracked a little from the level he thought she was at,

-her get back to speed in her own time, but still something seemed to be
+letting her get back to speed in her own time, but still something seemed

 Then he aimed a fairly basic Gung Fu punch at her face, one she ought

-as he raised her up from the floor.
-Her cheek was badly bruised from under
+dreadful as he raised her up from the floor.
+Her cheek was badly bruised

-the eye to her lip, which was bleeding, and he was surprised that she
+from under the eye to her lip, which was bleeding, and he was surprised

-was crying.
-She had taken plenty of punches before in training, and she
+that she was crying.
+She had taken plenty of punches before in training,

-had never cried.
-She had taken it as an incentive to try harder and had
+and she had never cried.
+She had taken it as an incentive to try harder

 that eased minor bruises and cuts instantly.
 "Feel better?"